-Where aaaa represents any four printable characters but is generally of the form nnnn, and where nnnn represents any four integers.
-The code is prefixed by a “D” when the data flow is included in the Data Transfer Catalogue (DTC, reference 5) or “P” when it is a Pool owned flow not in the DTC and so defined in the SVA Data Catalogue.
+[RCC]Where aaaa represents any four printable characters but is generally of the form nnnn, and where nnnn represents any four integers.
+The code is prefixed by a “D” when the data flow is included in the Energy Market Data Specification (EDMS, reference 5) or “P” when it is a Pool owned flow not in the DTC and so defined in the SVA Data Catalogue.

 Flow version numbers are of the form 001, 002, 003 etc.